CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Description:** You shoot an arrow at an enemy or surface you can see within 10u.
 The arrow tip explodes on impact in a 3u-radius circle, dealing (PMd6 + AGI) PHS damage to all characters within.
 Additionally, you might knock them back 2u.
 - **EMP Arrow**
     - **Action Type:** Action
-    - **Power Point Cost:** 6*
+    - **Power Point Cost:** 6
     - **Requirements:** PL6
     - **Description:** You shoot an arrow at an enemy or surface you can see within 10u.
-The arrow tip releases a electromagnetic pulse on impact, disabling devices and stunning Technology characters until the end of your next turn, unless resisted with INT or WIL.
+The arrow tip releases a electromagnetic pulse on impact, disabling devices and stunning Technology characters within a 3u-radius circle until the end of your next turn, unless resisted with INT or WIL.

 ### Arsenal
 You are equipped and skilled with one or more firearms.
 The primary attribute for this set is Agility.